 - Departure and arrival times: e.g. 7:55 am to 2:15 pm

 You could also try filling in the Partner Airline Reservation Request Form online, which is a PDF you enter with your desired flight details and then email or fax off.
 However, it only has room for six flight legs, so it’s probably not useful for most people booking a RTW trip.
 Plus, with manual email processing, your desired reward seats could be booked out when KrisFlyer responds.

 To get in touch with KrisFlyer about a membership enquiry or flight redemption, try:

-The KrisFlyer Star Alliance Round The World award represents great value compared to both cash tickets and simple one-way or return routings, provided you can find the award space on the dates and routes that you are looking at.
-In some cases, it’s even cheaper than a simple return ticket from Australia to New York.
+The KrisFlyer Star Alliance round the world award represents great value compared to both cash tickets and simple one-way or return routings.
+In some cases, it’s even cheaper than a return ticket from Australia to New York!

-It will require quite a bit of work to firstly collect enough miles for the number of people travelling, then finding the right award seat availability on the dates you want, then calling up Singapore Airlines KrisFlyer to book the journey one leg at a time.
+You will need to put in quite a bit of work to get this plan off the ground.
+This includes collecting enough miles for the number of people travelling, finding the right award seat availability on the dates you want, and then calling up Singapore Airlines KrisFlyer to book the journey one leg at a time.

-But ultimately, it’s all worth it and you can relax during your extended trip, knowing you’ve successfully pulled off one of the hardest awards to book in the frequent flyer world.
+But if you can pull it off, it’s all worth it.
+Go ahead and relax during your extended trip, knowing you’ve successfully booked one of the hardest awards to book in the frequent flyer world.

 Stay up to date with the latest guides, news and reviews.
 Sign up for the Point Hacks newsletter today!